-A financial performance representation is a statement or representation made by a franchisor – whether in writing, in an advertisement, through information made available to the general public, orally in statements made to a prospective franchisee, or otherwise – where a franchisor discloses or makes available information about the financial performance of the franchisor’s existing corporate locations, franchise locations, or prospective franchise locations.
-The definition of a financial performance representation is broad, and in addition to actual data, includes projections and pro formas.
+A financial performance representation is a statement or representation made by a franchisor – whether in writing, in an advertisement, through information made available to the general public, orally in statements made to a prospective franchisee, and otherwise – where the franchisor discloses or makes available information about the financial performance of the franchisor’s existing corporate locations, franchise locations, or prospective franchise locations.
+The definition of a financial performance representation is broad and, in addition to actual data, also includes projections and pro formas.

 Under the Federal Franchise Rule, a financial performance representation is defined as:

 Any representation, including any oral, written, or visual representation, to a prospective franchisee, including a representation in the general media, that states, expressly or by implication, a specific level or range of actual or potential sales, income, gross profits, or net profits.
 The term includes a chart, table or mathematical calculation that shows possible results based on a combination of variables.

 How Does the Issue of Financial Performance Representations Arise for Franchisors?In the ordinary course of the franchise sales process, prospective franchisees will ask questions about the actual or potential financial performance of the franchised business.
 Questions like:

 "What is the gross revenue for your corporate location?"

 "Can you help me project my revenues and earnings as a franchisee?"

 "What should I estimate my revenues to be in years one, two, three, etc…?"

 "Can you give me a pro forma worksheet to estimate my revenues and profit?"

 So, the issue of financial performance representation arises in the franchise sales process.
 How you, as a franchisor, address these issues and whether or not you include a financial performance representation in your FDD will play a major role in the sales process.